 Finally, any decision that you make as a CISO, should not be a bet.
 Selecting a solution should be based on an educated decision that involves testing the latest technologies after implementing them.
 It is clear to vendors that the deployment process needs to be quick and easy, so it’s on them to work with you to address this need.

-To learn more about the evolution of cybersecurity solutions and the return to Prevention approach, read the whitepaper Reinventing Cybersecurity Prevention with Deep Learning
+To learn more about the evolution of cybersecurity solutions towards a preventative approach, read the whitepaper Reinventing Cybersecurity Prevention with Deep Learning